Arthur Rylah Institute for Environmental Research

 The Arthur Rylah Institute for Environmental Research (ARI) is the biodiversity research organisation for the government of Victoria, Australia.
 It provides advice on ecologically sustainable land and water management issues and with regard to threatened native flora and fauna.
 It is named after Sir Arthur Rylah, a long-serving Victorian politician and deputy state premier between 1955 and 1971.

 History

-Arthur Rylah Institute for Environmental Research (ARI) was officially opened by Queen Elizabeth on 8 April 1970 as part of the Fisheries and Wildlife Division.
-The foundation Director was Alfred Dunbavin Butcher who also had an association with Melbourne Zoo and Healesville Sanctuary.
+Arthur Rylah Institute for Environmental Research (ARI) was officially opened by Queen Elizabeth II on 8 April 1970 as part of the Fisheries and Wildlife Division of the Victorian state government.
+The foundation Director was Alfred Dunbavin Butcher, who also had an association with Melbourne Zoo and Healesville Sanctuary.
 He had a keen interest in art and this attracted a large collection of wildlife art and the commissioning of a large mural at the institute.

-The institute was subsequently incorporated into various Victorian Government Departments since then including the Ministry for Conservation, the Department of Conservation Forests and Lands, the Department of Sustainability and Environment; and is currently (2017) within the Department of Environment Land Water and Planning.
+The institute was subsequently incorporated into various Victorian Government Departments since then including the Ministry for Conservation, the Department of Conservation Forests and Lands, the Department of Sustainability and Environment; and is currently (2017) in the Department of Environment Land Water and Planning.